-It’s crucial to know how you learn best, so that you can identify the training methods that help you excel.
-Here are three different ways people process and retain information, as well as the most effective professional training methods for each cognitive learning style.
+So how do you learn?
+Here are three different learning styles, as well as the most effective professional training methods for each cognitive learning style.

 1. Auditory learners

 Auditory learners take in information through listening and speaking.
 To fully comprehend certain details, these learners prefer to hear instructions and, sometimes, verbally repeat them.

 Ideal training: You work best when someone simply explains verbally how to do something.
 When you ask questions, you further solidify the subject matter in your mind.
 You may find it helpful to look for recordings of training collateral — such as CPA exam study guides in audio formats.
 If that’s not an option, record yourself as you read the material aloud — listening to the recording later can help you absorb the information.
 You can also invest in text-to-speech software that allows you to listen to notes, important emails and memos.

 2. Visual learners